Maniizzle/Maniizzle-SuperMarket-API/README.md

 Tools you need to install to get the application running  ON your local

+## Features
+-Implementation of Onion Architectural Pattern -Authentication and Authorization using JWT
+-Response Caching(using InMemory)
+-Rate Limiting
+-Distributed Cashing using Redis(working Locally only)

 ```
 ```
 * [.NETCORE Runtime ](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.5-windows-x64-installer)- The FrameWork Used.